13zebras/about-tom/README.md

 I have always had a voracious appetite for acquiring knowledge, with a particular love of all things "tech", history, politics, international affairs, psychology, and geography (which is why I am eternally grateful for my years at Brown).
 I especially love maps, and my daughter often jokes that I seem to have "a map in my head" due to the many hours of quite literally staring at them as a kid.
 I am truly a life-long learner, and I will tackle any subject thrown my way and achieve the required mastery if needed.

 And in case it isn't obvious, I love to write.
-(And I'm not too shabby at it, wouldn't you agree? 😂)

 Finally, I must confess that I grew up on a dairy farm in rural Missouri.
 I come from a long line of farmers, and while I can fix anything with a hammer, duct tape, WD-40, and wire or twine, milking cows had no appeal to me.
 I would rather pursue more intellectually stimulating and challenging endeavors.
 I therefore have a very cosmopolitan and global perspective, one that considers the inherent value and worth of all people, no matter their country, background, orientation, age, or any other factor that in truth creates the rich diversity of humanity.